gcanti/io-ts/Decoder.md

 )
 ```

-## The `refinement` combinator
+## The `refine` combinator

-The `refinement` combinator allows to define refinements, for example a branded type
+The `refine` combinator allows to define refinements, for example a branded type

 ```ts
 export interface PositiveBrand {